drwatson1/Otel-sandbox/README.md

 ### Histograms

 Histograms deserve a separate discussion.
-They allow you to calculate averages for observed values and some derived measures, for example, quantiles.
+They allow you to calculate averages for observed values as well as some derived measures, for example, quantiles.
 Typically, they are used to track the number of observations and the sum of observed values.
 The examples are requests durations, response sizes, temperature and so on.

 Technically, in the Prometheus histogram is represented with a bunch of counter with suffixes `_count`, `_sum` and `_bucket`.
-The first two of them are the number and sum of observations and behave as counters, so you can use them to calculate average:
+The first two of them are the number and sum of observations, so you can use them to calculate average:

 ```
   rate(http_request_duration_seconds_sum[5m])